 Relocating with Your Children

 Family courts believe stability and consistency are essential to the well-being of children.
 Therefore, the burden of proof is incredibly heavy in such cases and a moving parent’s motives are heavily scrutinized.
-A judge will not look favorably on a parent whose move is not in good faith and designed to harm the bond the children have with their other parent.
+A judge will not look favorably on a parent whose move is not in good faith and is designed to harm the children's bond with their other parent.